djbpitt/plot/README.md

 Project | Description
 ---- | ----
-alphanumeric_sort | Sort compound alphanumeric strings like “Proverbs 24” correctly eXist-app | Learning how to create an eXist db app eo | Experimenting with Book 1 of *Eugene Onegin* hexify | Convert decimal Unicode value  to hex
+alphanumeric_sort | Sort compound alphanumeric strings like “Proverbs 24” correctly bezier | smooth line graphs in SVG with cubic Bezier curves eXist-app | Learning how to create an eXist db app eo | Experimenting with Book 1 of *Eugene Onegin* hexify | Convert decimal Unicode value  to hex